 Part of The Intan’s mission is also to encourage all visitors to realise their own dreams, just as the museum is Alvin’s dream that has been materialised.

 Want to learn more about the Peranakan culture?
-Alvin suggests visiting museums such as the Peranakan museum or reading up online to gain some basic understanding as a primer.
-A visit to The Intan will also enrich your knowledge of our country’s unique history and culture.
+Alvin suggests reading up online to gain some basic understanding as a primer.
+Visitors should come ready with questions to ask Alvin to get the most out of the visit.

 Address: 69 Joo Chiat Terrace, Singapore 427231